 Innovation is the only option for an online retailer to stay relevant.
 In layman terms, data-driven innovation is critical in improving every aspect of online selling.

-Here are a two areas where retailers can innovate using big data without spending too much time and money.
+Here are two areas where retailers can innovate using big data without spending too much time and money:

 With the help of big data, every retailer can do the same.
 Retailers decide when prices should be dropped and when not to if they have accurate competitor data.
 Without accurate data, they would reduce prices for a particular product line without knowing whether there is demand.
 This can cause huge losses.
 The data required for pricing optimisation cab be extracted using a technique called web scraping.

 Not every retailer can afford spending millions of dollars a month to fight competition.
 Pricing optimisation and market trend analysis can be done without spending a lot of money.

 In the next posts, we will dig a little deeper on how big data can help retail grow.

 Have any questions?
 Comment below or use Datahut Answers to get answers.